Voice controlled Knowledge base application with Azure Cognitive Services

 Under Manage sources data sources can be added to your Knowledge Base.
 You can add ex.
 URL resources or Files.

-In this sample I'll add some Microsoft Docs articles.
+In this sample, I'll add some Microsoft Docs articles.

-7. Select Deploy knowledge base
+7. Select Deploy a knowledge base

 Console application

-The following Nuget packages are required to enable Speech & Question Answering services from Azure:
+The following NuGet packages are required to enable Speech & Question Answering services from Azure:

 Install-Package Microsoft.CognitiveServices.Speech